 What Is Drug Withdrawal?

-In the simplest of terms, a person that has been under the influence of depressant drugs or medications (e.g. alcohol, opiates, sedatives) tends to rebound with overly stimulated symptoms during the period of withdrawal; on the opposite end of the spectrum, a person that has been abusing excitatory stimulant drugs (e.g. cocaine, methamphetamine) will experience a rebounding depression of physiologic function once the drug is stopped, and withdrawal begins.
+In the simplest terms, withdrawal from a substance is usually the opposite of its pharmacologic effects.2 For example, a person who has been under the influence of depressant drugs or medications (e.g. alcohol, opioids, sedatives) tends to rebound with overly stimulated symptoms during the period of withdrawal; on the opposite end of the spectrum, a person who has been abusing excitatory stimulant drugs (e.g. cocaine, methamphetamine) will experience a rebounding depression of physiologic function once the drug is stopped and withdrawal begins.

 Drug Withdrawal Symptoms

-Acute alcohol withdrawal is, in fact, one of the most dangerous withdrawal periods of all the drugs.
-As such, it should not be carelessly handled, or done without close medical attention.
-Depending on the severity of alcohol use, symptoms can appear just a few hours after the last drink but can last for as long as a week.
+Acute alcohol withdrawal can be very dangerous.
+As such, it should not be carelessly handled, or done without the guidance of a medical professional.
+Depending on the severity of alcohol use, symptoms can appear just a few hours after the last drink but can last for as long as a week.3

 - Increased heart rate.